legends2k/blog/content/note/cg_resources.md

 * [Learning Modern 3D Graphics Programming][arcsynth-community] is probably the most extensive free, well-maintained online/offline (download-able for desktop, tablet and even kindle) book on modern OpenGL programming.
 * [OpenGL-Tutorial][gltut] is also modern and good, but isn't that extensive/detailed as compared to the former; although perspective projections are explained with diagrams extremely well here.
 * [OGLdev][ogldev] has close to 40 tutorials on modern OpenGL with nice explanations and rendered outputs.
-* [Lighthouse 3D][lighthouse] has tutorials for most of CG ~ math, Open GL, GLSL, GLUT, writing your own light weight library for game development.
+* [MBSoftworks tutorials][mbsoftworks] covers a wide range of topics; interesting from a game development perspective too.
 * [An Intro to Modern OpenGL][modern_gl] is short and sweet; it's good to understand the rendering pipeline more clearly; once again because it's very illustrative.
 For more in-depth understanding, read [A trip through the Graphics Pipeline][pipeline_trip].
 * [OpenGL on WikiBooks][wikibooks] has lot of hands-on tutorials which seem to be good too.
+* [Lighthouse 3D][lighthouse] has tutorials for most of CG ~ math, Open GL, GLSL, GLUT, writing your own light weight library for game development.

 ## Math

 To be proficient in computer graphics or even to understand the basics, a decent amount of mathematical concepts needs to be grasped; it requires one to be comfortable in using trigonometry and linear algebra.
 For this I recommend

-* [Vector Math Tutorial][math-vec-tut] to visualize, seal the understanding and get comforable using vectors and matrices
+* [Vector Math Tutorial][math-vec-tut] to visualize, seal the understanding and get comfortable using vectors and matrices
 * [Song Ho Ahn's Articles][songho] on CG Math and OpenGL
 * [Matrix and Quaternion FAQ][mat_quat_faq] should clarify your doubts on vectors, matrices and quaternions.
 * [Linear Algebra Free Text][lin_alg] by Professor Jim Hefferon covers linear algebra from ground up with lot of exercises.
 * [3D Game Engine Programming][3dgep] has a bunch of articles covering spaces, vectors, matrices and quaternions
+* [2D Transforms 101][2d-transforms-101] is a 2D transforms presentation I gave years back; the general idea applies to 3D too

 ### 3D Math Books